dmbluestate/bsd-dbt-streamlit/README.md

 https://github.com/MyCompany/MyRepo/tree/main/my_folder/

-This is a repo hosted on GitHub, the repo is called MyRepo, has 'main' as the primary repo branch and within the repo all the dbt work is in a folder called my_folder.
+This is a repo hosted on git, the repo is called MyRepo, has 'main' as the primary repo branch and within the repo all the dbt work is in a folder called my_folder.
+This logic should work with other major git providers (gitlab, bitbucket etc), but please let us know if you have difficulties!

-In open sourcing this we took a decision that most interested people are likely to be using Big Query or Redshift, and so this will be useful functionality.
-But if you're using something else let us know, or even better raise a PR to add functionality into the app!